peitalin/dt-payouts-service/README.md

 * Payout splitting (affiliates, vendors, platform) and accounting services
 * Double-entry accounting between transactions and payouts.

+Variant of this with escrow used in [https://gunmarketplace.com.au/](https://gunmarketplace.com.au/)

 <a name="table-of-contents"></a>
 ## Table of contents